tusharsahu17/AppTrek/README.md

-# React JS Landing Page Template
+# React JS AppTrek

 **

 # 🛎️🛎️ Good news!
-New & improved [V2](https://github.com/issaafalkattan/react-landing-page-template-2021) is out
+New & improved is out

 **